mdsol/mauth-client-ruby/doc/mauth-proxy.md

 ## Options

-The location of the mauth configuration can be specified or infered automatically, see the [MAuth-Client CLI Tool doc](./mauth-client_CLI.md#configuration) for more details.
+The location of the mauth configuration can be specified or infered automatically, see the [Mauth-Client CLI Tool doc](./mauth-client_CLI.md#configuration) for more details.

 The last command-line argument MUST be a target URI to which requests will be forwarded.